 Figure Legends

 Figure 1.
 Killing of lawn biofilms of P. aeruginosa Xen41 and S. aureus SAP231 with vancomycin and tobramycin loaded beads at the center.
-Zone of biofilm killing (ZOB-K) was monitored every day till 7 days, and antibiotic-resistant phenotypes were observed in Xen41 beginning at day 4.
+Zone of biofilm killing (ZOB-K) was monitored every day for 7 days, and antibiotic-resistant phenotypes were observed in Xen41 beginning at day 4.